schwartzpub/schwartzpub.github.io/_posts/2022-10-19-AzureDevOpsStoredProcedures.md

 Now we have a basic scaffolding to use for storing our code and pipeline definitions.

 ## Create Azure DevOps Agent Pool
 The next step isn't strictly necessary, however I prefer to use a self hosted agent for my builds and deployments because it allows for better control of security, connectivity to on-premise resources, and other advantages.
+You will want to follow best pratices when deploying a self-hosted agent to ensure security of your environment.
+[Guidance from Microsoft on creating self-hosted agents can be found here](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops).

-I'll start by setting up an Agent Pool and creating a self hosted agent on one of my local servers.
+We'll start by setting up an Agent Pool and creating a self hosted agent on one of our local servers.

-Start by going to `Project Settings > Agent Pools, and click 'Add pool'`
+First, go to `Project Settings > Agent Pools, and click 'Add pool'`:

 ![Create Agent Pool Screenshot](/assets/images/CreateAgentPool.png)

 Open the new pool and select `'New agent'`.
 Download the agent and follow the instructions to add the new agent to your pool.

-I have downloaded the agent and extracted the contents of the zip file into a temp folder.
+Download the agent and extracted the contents of the zip file into a temp folder.

-In PowerShell I will run the config script to set up the agent:
+In PowerShell we will run the config script to set up the agent:

 ```powershell
 .\config.cmd